hello-robot/stretch_ai/docs/start_with_docker.md

 This will change your group to the `docker` group for the current terminal session.

-**When performing these steps on your robot, you may find that logging out does make docker group membership take effect.** In this case, you can try restarting Docker with the following command:
+**When performing these steps on your robot, you may find that logging out fails to make docker group membership take effect.** In this case, you can try restarting Docker with the following command:

 ```bash
 sudo systemctl restart docker